Wall Street Pummels Annaly Capital Management Inc. (NLY) After Recent Earnings Report

-Annaly Capital Management Inc. (NYSE:NLY) went down by -0.55% from its latest closing price compared to the recent 1-year high of $33.32.
-The company’s stock price has collected 1.53% of gains in the last five trading sessions.
+Annaly Capital Management Inc. (NYSE:NLY) went down by -0.05% from its latest closing price compared to the recent 1-year high of $33.32.
+The company’s stock price has collected -2.06% of loss in the last five trading sessions.

 Is It Worth Investing in Annaly Capital Management Inc. (NYSE :NLY) Right Now?

-Annaly Capital Management Inc. (NYSE:NLY) scored a price-to-earnings ratio above its average ratio, recording 2.72 x from its present earnings ratio.
-Plus, the 36-month beta value for NLY is at 1.36.
+Annaly Capital Management Inc. (NYSE:NLY) scored a price-to-earnings ratio above its average ratio, recording 2.66 x from its present earnings ratio.
+Plus, the 36-month beta value for NLY is at 1.35.
+Opinions of the stock are interesting as 4 analysts out of 12 who provided ratings for Annaly Capital Management Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

 5 Undervalued Stocks For 2023